FlexMeasures/flexmeasures/documentation/concepts/benefits_of_flex.rst

 The realisation of payments is outside of the scope of FlexMeasures, but it can provide the accounting to enable them (as was said above, this is usually a part of the optimisation problem formulation).

-However, next to fuelling algorithmic optimisation, the way that the value of energy flexibility is shared among the stakeholders will also be an important driver for project participation.
+However, next to fueling algorithmic optimisation, the way that the value of energy flexibility is shared among the stakeholders will also be an important driver for project participation.
 Accounting plays an important role here.

 There are different roles in a modern smart energy system (e.g. "Prosumer", "DSO", Aggregator", "ESCo"), and they all enjoy the benefits of flexibility  in different ways